 Prof. Chak K. CHAN

 Professor Chan obtained BSc in Chemical Engineering from the University of Texas at Austin in 1986 and PhD in Chemical Engineering from the California Institute of Technology in 1992.
-He is currently Dean and Chair Professor in School of Energy and Environment at City University of Hong Kong.
+He is currently Chair Professor in School of Energy and Environment at City University of Hong Kong.
 He joined the Hong Kong University of Science and Technology (HKUST) as Assistant Professor in 1992 and rose to the rank of Professor in 2006.
 In 2010, he was appointed Founding Head of Division of Environment.
 He was Professor of Division of Environment and Professor of Chemical and Biomolecular Engineering at HKUST.

 Professor Chan has over 25 years of research experience in air pollution and aerosol science.
 He specializes in aerosol water uptake and phase transformation, gas-aerosol interactions and the formation of secondary aerosols in the atmosphere, and laser spectroscopy of aerosols.
 Professor Chan received Haagen Smit Award of Atmospheric Environment in 2015, Second Prize of the State Natural Science Award in 2010, and First Prize of the Natural Science Award in 2007.
 He was the first winner of the Asian Young Aerosol Scientists Award.
 He was Science Advisor to Secretary of Environment, during his sabbatical at the HKSAR Environment Bureau in 2014.
 He served as Editor in Chief of Atmospheric Environment from 2008 to 2019.